Practical Channel Estimation for Pinching-Antenna Systems: Serial vs. Parallel and Downlink vs. Uplink?

 \subsection{Problem Formulation}

 The ultimate goal of uplink channel estimation is to recover the wireless channel vector $\mathbf{h}_k \in \mathbb{C}^{N \times 1}$, which captures the environment-dependent propagation characteristics and is time-varying.
 In contrast, the in-waveguide transfer vectors $\mathbf{g}_{\text{serial}}$ and $\mathbf{g}_{\text{parallel}}$ are hardware-dependent, determined by waveguide geometry, PA spacing, and material properties, and can be pre-calibrated offline, thus treated as {known} prior to estimation.
 We assume that time-orthogonal pilot sequences are assigned to the $K$ users, which allows for interference-free channel estimation for each user individually.
-The subsequent analysis focuses on the estimation process for an arbitrary user $k$.
+In this work, the subsequent analysis focuses on the estimation process for an arbitrary user $k$ and the initial channel estimation for the currently activated antennas.
 Therefore, for notational simplicity, the user index $k$ is dropped from all relevant terms.
 The derived performance metrics are applicable to any user in the system.
 We define the composite channel $\mathbf{b}$ for each operational mode.
 For serial estimation, we define

 For parallel estimation, we have

 To explicitly model the relationship between wireless channel $\mathbf{h}$ and the received signal, we first define diagonal in-waveguide channel matrices converting vector Hadamard products to matrix multiplication, i.e., $\mathbf{G}_{\text{serial}} = \text{diag}(\mathbf{g}_{\text{serial}}) \in \mathbb{C}^{N \times N}$, and $ \mathbf{G}_{\text{parallel}} = \text{diag}(\mathbf{g}_{\text{parallel}}) \in \mathbb{C}^{N \times N}$ The composite channels can be rewritten as matrix-vector products: